 I am culturally and artistically inclined and so are my daughters.
 The four of us have an avid interest in Balinese dancing.

 There’s more to this interior designer…

 Gayatri gained popularity with her own TV show, “Do It Your Self” with MNC Home and Living Channel in 2014.
 She has also appeared in several major national Indonesian TV programs such as Metro TV, Net TV and Home Garden TV Singapore.
-She has also been featured in various magazine publications such as Her World, Elle Decor, Good Housekeeping, Kartini Indonesia.
+She has also been featured in various insights publications such as Her World, Elle Decor, Good Housekeeping, Kartini Indonesia.